ThomasBallardCI/woof-and-bean-M4/README.md

   * The 'forgot password' link brings users to the correct page and they are sent an email with a link to reset their password.
   * The 'remember me' radio button when clicked means that the user's login information is saved for the next time they try to access their account.
   * When a user logs in they're redirected to the home page.
-* Sign up page:
+* Sign-up page:
   * The email address must be in email format using a '@' symbol to submit the form, the email address must be entered the same way twice for validation to occur.
   * The username must be unique and can only include letters, numbers, and the following symbols @, ., +, -, _, otherwise an error message will appear.
-  * The value of the password (again) field much match the value of the password field for the form to be submitted.
+  * The value of the password (again) field must match the value of the password field for the form to be submitted.
-  * When the form is submitted the user is sent an email to confirm and validate their account, when the link in this email is clicked the user is able to log in with their details.
+  * When the form is submitted the user is sent an email to confirm and validate their account, when the link in this email is clicked the user can log in with their details.
 * My Account dropdown:
   * When Product Management is clicked it brings the superuser to the add product form where all required fields must be filled in to submit the form.
 The 'edit' and 'delete' links on the all products and products detail pages direct to the correct pages/actions and can only be accessed or seen by the superuser.
   * Clicking 'add to wishlist' on the product detail page adds this product to the user's wishlist which can be viewed by clicking the 'My Wishlist' tab, this also updates the button to say 'already in wishlist'.
-  * When a user clicks "wishlist" it brings them to the wishlist page where they can view products in there wishlist, add them to bag, and remove them from the wishlist entirely.
+  * When a user clicks "wishlist" it brings them to the wishlist page where they can view products in their wishlist, add them to the bag, and remove them from the wishlist entirely.
-  * If a user clicks the 'My Profile' link, enters their default delivery information and clicks 'update information' this information is saved and will be used to autofill the checkout details form.
+  * If a user clicks the 'My Profile' link, enters their default delivery information, and clicks 'Update information' this information is saved and will be used to autofill the checkout details form.
-  * Each time a user who is logged in places an order it will appear in the order history section of the My Profile page, all information shown here is correct and clicking the order number brings the user to the order confirmation page shown when checkout was finalised.
+  * Each time a user who is logged in places an order it will appear in the order history section of the My Profile page, all information shown here is correct, and clicking the order number brings the user to the order confirmation page shown when checkout was finalised.
 * Contact Us page:
-  * The contact us page can be accessed regardless of whether a user is logged in, all fields are required and must be filled in to submit the form, the email address must be in a valid format or an error message will show.
+ * The Contact Us page can be accessed regardless of whether a user is logged in, all fields are required and must be filled in to submit the form, the email address must be in a valid format or an error message will show.
   * The content field has a maximum character limit of 2000 to allow users to submit a reasonably in-depth message to the site owners.
 Any characters above 2000 will not be registered by the field.
   * When the user clicks the 'send your message' button they are redirected to the home page with a success message appearing and an email being sent confirming their message has been received
 * All Products page:
-  * Clicking all products in the navbar allows users to filter books based on price and category or to view all products.
+  * Clicking all products in the navbar allows users to filter products based on price and category or to view all products.
 By clicking 'all products' users can choose to view different categories (also possible from the navbar dropdown).
-There's a 'sort by' dropdown where users can choose to sort from price high to low, price low to high and name or category alphabetically or in reverse.
+There's a 'sort by' dropdown where users can choose to sort from price high to low, price low to high, and name or category alphabetically or in reverse.
   * The back-to-top button sits on the bottom right side of the screen and when clicked brings the user back to the top of the page.
 * Products detail page:
   * The product detail page features the 'add to wishlist' button which does as it suggests and changes to 'already in wishlist' when clicked.
   * The 'Add to bag' button adds an item in its quantity to the shopping bag and triggers a message confirming this action.
 * Shopping Bag page:
-  * If the user has nothing in their shopping bag the page will be empty aside from a message that states 'Your bag is empty' with a button encouraging the user to keep shopping and takes them to the all products page.
+  * If the user has nothing in their shopping bag the page will be empty aside from a message that states 'Your bag is empty' with a button encouraging the user to keep shopping and taking them to the all products page.
   * When a product is added to the shopping bag a success message detailing the bag contents is shown, clicking either 'Secure checkout' or the bag icon brings the user to the shopping bag page.
-Here a summary is shown and users can adjust the quantity of items, or remove them, clicking 'Secure checkout' here brings the user to the checkout page.
+Here a summary is shown and users can adjust the quantity of products, or remove them, clicking 'Secure checkout' here brings the user to the checkout page.
 * Checkout page:
   * If users are logged in and have saved information via their profile the checkout details form will be pre-populated with this data, all required fields must be filled in in the correct format.
   * Ticking the 'save this delivery information to my profile' radio box updates the saved information stored in the user's profile.